juhahinkula/classroom_gui/README.md

 VITE_PATH_NAME=src/App.tsx
 VITE_TS_MODE=false
 ```
-- `VITE_TS_MODE` is a special setting for internal purposes.
-It allows to transpile TypeScript React component ot JavaScript and open it in browser (value=true).
+- `VITE_TS_MODE` is an internal configuration used for development purposes.
+When set to `true`, it enables the transpilation of TypeScript React components into JavaScript, allowing them to be opened directly in the browser.
-- `VITE_PATH_NAME` specifies the default file to be opened in the code editor.
+- `VITE_PATH_NAME` defines the default file to be opened in the code editor.
+This can be left empty, allowing you to manually select a file from the file tree instead.

 ### run the project
 ```bash